wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 "Ms. Kestrel," Rooke said quietly, "should we test her cadence sense before we go back down?"

 Ms. Kestrel considered this.
 "A basic test wouldn't hurt.
 Ivy, would you be comfortable trying to establish a simple cadence?
-Just the march pattern—two in, two out."
+Just the march pattern; two in, two out."

 They were standing in the pool of light from one of the library's exterior lamps.
 Ivy pulled out her new lantern and held it carefully, remembering the priming sequence.
 Thumb on vent, exhale low-low-high.
 The mantle responded, glowing steadier.